 However, if you aren’t grateful for who you are right now, you would find a tough time loving yourself.
 Because your love towards yourself is conditional.
 You are unappreciative of the good quality you possess.
 And you want to change your weakness and need to achieve something before you can love yourself.

 Gratitude isn’t something you have or doesn’t have.
 When you practice it daily, you get better at it.
 Like what I’ve said, one of the best ways is to keep a gratitude journal.

 1. You tap into the abundant energy that gratitude provides.

-The energy that gratitude brings is that of abundance and fulfilment.
+The energy that gratitude brings is that of abundance and fulfillment.
 When you write your gratitude journal daily, you tap into that abundant energy.
 You are telling the Universe you have enough and you are grateful for what you have.
 When you give out this kind of positive energy daily, you are going to attract similar energies into your life.
 This is the law of attraction.

 Gratitude brings forth a very different kind of energy than striving.

 However, if you aren’t satisfied with what you have right now and always wanting more, then you are coming from a place of lack.
 You are telling the Universe you don’t have enough.
-And what will the Universe brings you?
+And what will the Universe bring you?
 More lack and dissatisfaction.

 When you have a habit of being grateful, you are always in abundance.
 You are less envious of what others have.
 You compare less.
 But if you don’t make gratitude a habit, no matter how much you achieve in the future, you would still not be satisfied with what you have.

-2. It keeps you in a good mood and healthy.
+2. It keeps you in a good mood and health.

 I like to write my journal in the morning because I like to start my day with a good mood.
 Writing my gratitude journal makes me more calm and peaceful in the morning.
 It keeps me focused on what I already have.
 When I go about doing what I have to do for the day, I feel less stressed because I don’t have that dying desire to achieve more.